What is the current situation?

 Required disclosure of union rights

-Employers will have to provide workers with a written statement of their right to join a trade union..
+Employers will have to provide workers with a written statement of their right to join a trade union.

-In Autumn 2025, the Government will consult on regulations, which will set out the specific content and form of this statement and how often it needs to be re-issued.
-However, it is likely that it will be given at the same time as employers provide the statement of employment particulars they are required to give under section 1 of the Employment Rights Act 1996.
-These measures will take effect in October 2026.
+It is likely that the statement will be given at the same time as employers provide the statement of employment particulars they are required to give under section 1 of the Employment Rights Act 1996.

 Simplifying strike action rules